-Full-time students may audit one lecture course (3-4 hours) per session (fall, spring, summer).
+Full-time students may audit one lecture course (3-4 hours) per session (fall, spring, summer) at no cost.
 Any course fees associated with this enrollment will be the responsibility of the student.

 Students are allowed to combine their total number of hours within a respective session to determine their full-time status.
-Undergraduates on the Main Campus are consider full-time with 12 + enrolled hours and a Graduate student on the Main Campus is considered a full-time status at 9 + hours.
-If a full-time student falls under banded tuition and the audit class does not exceed a total of 18 hours, no discount will be granted.
+Undergraduates on the Main Campus are considered full-time with 12+ enrolled hours.
+A Graduate student on the Main Campus is considered full-time status at 9+ hours; a doctoral student is considered full-time status at 6+ hours.
+Full-time doctoral status changes when a doctoral student is in dissertation writing phase and is enrolled 3+ hours.
+If a full-time student falls under banded tuition and, with the audit class, does not exceed a total of 18 hours, no discount will be granted.